jtfogarty/mru-2018/The Light of the World.md

 WHO do we follow;  where we may claim to follow many god but really we are following ourself.  we have elevated ourself as gods

 Ephesians 5:8 ```for at one time you were darkness, but now you are light in the Lord. ```

+There is a before and after

+Have you been illumind

 Are you, am I?
 Have you come to our lord saying my thought are dark, my way is dark, my end is dark?
 Illuminate me Lord